BMI, or Body Mass Index, is a measure health experts use to determine if a person is a healthy weight for their height.

 Widely used by healthcare professionals, Body Mass Index is calculated using your weight in kilograms divided by your height in metres squared.
 For example, a BMI of 24 is 24kg per metre squared.

-Many people use the BMI calculation to determine if they are the right weight for their height or if they need to lose weight before embarking on a weight loss plan.
+Many people use the BMI calculation to determine if they are the right weight for their height or if they need to lose weight (opens in new tab) before embarking on a health plan.

 How to use our BMI calculator